Estimated reading time: 7 minutes

 Need more info?: Cloudflare Setup Guide

 KeyCDN is another great choice when you need to speed up your site.
-While they don’t offer any free plans, they do come in at a cost-effective price of $49 per year!
+While they don’t offer any free plans, they come in at a cost-effective price of $49 per year!

 What is so different about KeyCDN compared to some of the others out there?
-They focus on providing a content delivery network that boosts website speed, increased security options, and have a pay-as-you-go option!
+They focus on providing a content delivery network that boosts website speed, increased security options, and offers a pay-as-you-go option!

 KeyCDN also seems to be laser-focused on what draws people to using CDNs in the first place.
 So for beginners, it’s an excellent choice since everything is pretty straightforward.